opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/documentdb.md

 The `documentdb` source reads documents from [Amazon DocumentDB](https://aws.amazon.com/documentdb/) collections.
 It can read historical data from an export and keep up to date on the data using Amazon DocumentDB [change streams](https://docs.aws.amazon.com/documentdb/latest/developerguide/change_streams.html).

-The `documentdb` source reads data from DocumentDB and puts that data into an [Amazon S3](https://aws.amazon.com/s3/) bucket.
+The `documentdb` source reads data from Amazon DocumentDB and puts that data into an [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket.
 From there, other Data Prepper workers read from the Amazon S3 bucket to process data.

 ## Usage